jusu/SyntaktPolytool/README.md

 ### Features:

 - Map incoming midi to separate midi channels for polyphonic playback
-- Mirror track parameter changes to other tracks
+- Mirror track parameter changes to other tracks (changing synth/filter etc parameter on one track will change it for all tracks)

 ### Usage: